m-kant/bubble-serv/sample.md

 ## Conclusion

 That's it!
-It takes about 5-15 minutes to create full-weight CRUD API even with search.
+It takes about 15 minutes and 60 lines of code to create full-weight CRUD API even with search.
 Files are located in `demo/` folder.
 Run `demo/app.js`, then go to browser and go to `http://localhost:3000/demo`, if everything is ok, you will see series of request to API with received responses.